 We only allocate you a room after your course offer changes to unconditional firm.

-We try to get you into one of your highest ranked room type preferences but we can't guarantee this.
-Room allocation depends on the popularity of room types and the number of applicants.
-En-suite rooms are very popular so we may not be able to fulfill all requests for these.
+We try to get you into one of your highest ranked room type preferences but in many cases this is not possible.
+Room allocation always depends on the popularity of complexes and the number of applicants.
+En-suite rooms, for example, are very popular and the number of applications is always higher than the number of rooms available.

 Delays affecting your offer of accommodation

-Delays to your offer becoming unconditional firm will likely affect your chances of getting your preferred room.
+If there is a delay to your offer becoming unconditional firm it will be likely to affect your chances of getting your preferred room.
 Delays can include things like not achieving your offer grades and going through an appeal process.